MDX Syntax Available on nisshi.dev Blog

 https://github.com/honojs/honoManual Specification

-You can also manually specify using the LinkCard component.
+You can also manually specify link card content using the LinkCard component.

 | Prop | Type | Required | Description |